Individuals Should Fight As A Last Resort

 Building Skills for Effective Conflict Resolution

 Fighting should never be the first response to conflict.
-Even so, instead, Make sure you develop skills that promote effective conflict resolution.
-That's why it matters.
-This includes communication, empathy, and problem-solving abilities.
+In practice, instead, You really need to develop skills that promote effective conflict resolution.
+Here's the thing — this includes communication, empathy, and problem-solving abilities.
 Investing time in learning these skills can empower individuals to handle difficult situations without resorting to violence.

 Communication Techniques: Learning how to express oneself clearly and respectfully is vital.
 This involves active listening, understanding different perspectives, and finding common ground.